mattlyons0/DiceGame/doc/UITests.md

 - Upon the bottom of the of the screen there should be a label stating either no players are created or listing the created players
 - Upon creating a new player, this player's name should be added to the list of players at the bottom of the Main Menu screen
 - There should be a comma in between every player's name if there are more than one
+- The players at the bottom should be populated from the last time the application was closed's players if the save file was not deleted
+- In the bottom right corner there should be a 'Remove All' button.
+Clicking this button should remove all players from the players label and the statistics screen.

 #### Game Screen